hop-protocol/subgraph/README.md

 The access token is found on the hosted-service [dashboard](https://thegraph.com/hosted-service/dashboard).

-### Add new chain config or new addresses
+## Instructions to Add new chain config or new addresses

-Update `scripts/mapping_config.json` with the new chain network and subgraph name mapping.
+1. Update `scripts/mapping_config.json` with the new chain network and subgraph name mapping.

-If not adding a new chain, and only new addresses, then only update the `@hop-protocol/core` package version and run build/deploy commands as usual.
+2. Update the `@hop-protocol/core` package version in `package.json`.

+3. Add the `build-deploy` npm script in `package.json`.

+4. Update `.gitignore` and `clean.sh` (this step can probably be automated).

+5. Run `npm i` to install the latest `@hop-protocol/core` package

+6. Run `npm run generate-config-json` to create the updated config files

 The config generation script is run automatically when building the subgraph with npm `build-deploy` command and can also be ran with `npm run generate-config-json`.

 The generation script `scripts/generate_config_json.js` will read the chain/token config from `@hop-protocol/core` and output/override the config JSON files to `config/`.

-When adding new chain, make sure to update `.gitignore` and `clean.sh` (this step can probably be automated).

 ### Running local graph node with Docker